 These are the latest spy shots of a prototype for Land Rover’s new Discovery.

-The vehicle replaces the aging LR4 and is expected on sale sometime in 2017, as a 2018 model.
-It will be the second model in Land Rover’s new "Discovery" family of vehicles, with the first being the smaller Discovery Sport launched last year.
+The vehicle replaces the aging LR4 and is expected to go on sale in 2017, as a 2018 model.
+It will be the second model in Land Rover’s new "Discovery" family of vehicles, the first being the smaller Discovery Sport launched last year.

 2018 Land Rover Discovery spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo